elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 ### ChatGateway

-#### Pass Back List of Rooms Upon Identify
+#### Pass Back a List of Rooms Upon identifying

-After the client identifies, thats a good time to give them any information they need.
+After the client identifies, that's a good time to give them any information they need.
 In our case, they will need a list of all the possible rooms.
-In the `handleIdentify` method, return back the rooms:
+In the `handleIdentify` method, return the rooms:

 ```ts title=./server/src/chat.gateway.ts
 @SubscribeMessage('identify')